awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

      1. Choose the **Networking** tab\.

      1. Use the **Additional Security Group** value as a reference when selecting from the **ClusterControlPlaneSecurityGroup** drop\-down list\.
    + **NodeGroupName**: Enter a name for your node group\.
-This name can be used later to identify the Auto Scaling node group that is created for your nodes\.
+This name can be used later to identify the Auto Scaling node group that's created for your nodes\.
    + **NodeAutoScalingGroupMinSize**: Enter the minimum number of nodes that your node Auto Scaling group can scale in to\.
    + **NodeAutoScalingGroupDesiredCapacity**: Enter the desired number of nodes to scale to when your stack is created\.
    + **NodeAutoScalingGroupMaxSize**: Enter the maximum number of nodes that your node Auto Scaling group can scale out to\.
    + **NodeInstanceType**: Choose an instance type for your nodes\.
 You can also [view the list](https://github.com/awslabs/amazon-eks-ami/blob/master/amazon-eks-nodegroup.yaml) in the `amazon-eks-nodegroup.yaml` file on GitHub\.
 Before choosing an instance type, review [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
    + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of a recent Amazon EKS optimized Amazon Linux AMI ID for a Kubernetes version\.
-If you want to use a different Kubernetes minor version supported with Amazon EKS, then you can replace `1.x` with a different [supported version](kubernetes-versions.md)\.
+To use a different Kubernetes minor version supported with Amazon EKS, replace `1.x` with a different [supported version](kubernetes-versions.md)\.
 We recommend specifying the same Kubernetes version as your cluster\.

-     If you want to use the Amazon EKS optimized accelerated AMI, then replace `amazon-linux-2` with `amazon-linux-2-gpu`\.
-If you want to use the Amazon EKS optimized Arm AMI, then replace `amazon-linux-2` with `amazon-linux-2-arm64`\.
+     To use the Amazon EKS optimized accelerated AMI, replace `amazon-linux-2` with `amazon-linux-2-gpu`\.
+To use the Amazon EKS optimized Arm AMI, replace `amazon-linux-2` with `amazon-linux-2-arm64`\.
 **Note**
 The Amazon EKS node AMI is based on Amazon Linux 2\.
 You can track security or privacy events for Amazon Linux 2 at the [Amazon Linux Security Center](https://alas.aws.amazon.com/alas2.html) or subscribe to the associated [RSS feed](https://alas.aws.amazon.com/AL2/alas.rss)\.
 Security and privacy events include an overview of the issue, what packages are affected, and how to update your instances to correct the issue\.
-   + **NodeImageId**: \(Optional\) If you are using your own custom AMI \(instead of the Amazon EKS optimized AMI\), enter a node AMI ID for your Region\.
+   + **NodeImageId**: \(Optional\) If you're using your own custom AMI \(instead of the Amazon EKS optimized AMI\), enter a node AMI ID for your Region\.
 If you specify a value here, it overrides any values in the **NodeImageIdSSMParam** field\.
    + **NodeVolumeSize**: Specify a root volume size for your nodes, in GiB\.
    + **KeyName**: Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your nodes with after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Note**
-If you do not provide a key pair here, the AWS CloudFormation stack creation fails\.
+If you don't provide a key pair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the node bootstrap script, such as extra `kubelet` arguments\.
 For more information, view the [bootstrap script usage information](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) on GitHub\.
-To deploy a node group that allows your instance to assign a significantly higher number of IP addresses to pods, assign IP addresses to pods from a different CIDR block than the instance's, enable the `containerd` runtime, or deploy a private cluster without outbound internet access, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md), [CNI custom networking](cni-custom-network.md), [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap), and [Private clusters](private-clusters.md) for arguments to add here\.
+To deploy a node group that allows your instance to assign a significantly higher number of IP addresses to pods, assign IP addresses to pods from a different CIDR block than that of the instance, enable the `containerd` runtime, or deploy a private cluster without outbound internet access, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md), [CNI custom networking](cni-custom-network.md), [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap), and [Private clusters](private-clusters.md) for arguments to add here\.
-   + **DisableIMDSv1**: Each node supports the Instance Metadata Service Version 1 \(IMDSv1\) and IMDSv2 by default, but you can disable IMDSv1\.
+   + **DisableIMDSv1**: By default, each node supports the Instance Metadata Service Version 1 \(IMDSv1\) and IMDSv2\.
+However, you can disable IMDSv1\.
 Select **true** if you don't want any nodes in the node group, or any pods scheduled on the nodes in the node group to use IMDSv1\.
 For more information about IMDS, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)\.
 For more information about restricting access to it on your nodes, see [Restricting access to the IMDS and Amazon EC2 instance profile credentials](best-practices-security.md#restrict-ec2-credential-access)\.
    + **VpcId**: Enter the ID for the [VPC](create-public-private-vpc.md) that you created\.
    + **Subnets**: Choose the subnets that you created for your VPC\.
 If you created your VPC using the steps described in [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your nodes to launch into\.
 **Important**
 If any of the subnets are public subnets, then they must have the automatic public IP address assignment setting enabled\.
 If the setting is not enabled for the public subnet, then any nodes that you deploy to that public subnet will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
 If the subnet was deployed before March 26, 2020 using either of the [Amazon EKS AWS CloudFormation VPC templates](create-public-private-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
 For information about how to enable public IP address assignment for a subnet, see [ Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If the node is deployed to a private subnet, then it is able to communicate with the cluster and other AWS services through a NAT gateway\.
-If the subnets do not have internet access, then make sure that you're aware of the considerations and extra steps in [Private clusters](private-clusters.md)\.
+If the subnets don't have internet access, make sure that you're aware of the considerations and extra steps in [Private clusters](private-clusters.md)\.
 If you're deploying the nodes in a 1\.18 or earlier cluster, make sure that the subnets you select are tagged with the cluster name\.
-Replace *my\-cluster* \(including *<>*\) with the name of your cluster and then run the following command to see a list of the subnets currently tagged with your cluster name\.
+Replace *my\-cluster* \(including *<>*\) with the name of your cluster\.
+Then, run the following command to see a list of the subnets currently tagged with your cluster name\.

        ```
        aws ec2 describe-subnets --filters Name=tag:kubernetes.io/cluster/<my-cluster>,Values=shared | grep SubnetId
        ```
-If the subnet you want to select isn't returned in the output from the previous command, then you must manually add the tag to the subnet\.
+If the subnet you want to select isn't returned in the output from the previous command, manually add the tag to the subnet\.
 For more information, see [Subnet tagging](network_reqs.md#vpc-subnet-tagging)\.
 If you select AWS Outposts, AWS Wavelength, or AWS Local Zones subnets, then the subnets must not have been passed in when you created the cluster\.

 1. Acknowledge that the stack might create IAM resources, and then choose **Create stack**\.